ABOUT THE RAPID RESPONSE FACILITY

 The RRF is a partnership between the UNESCO World Heritage Centre and Fauna & Flora International (FFI).
 These global organisations, with their vast ‘on the ground’ experience and in-depth political knowledge, give the RRF compelling credibility and rigour.

 Founded in 2006, the RRF Secretariat is hosted by Fauna & Flora International, based in Cambridge, UK.
-Valued donor support is provided by Fondation Franz Weber and Arcadia.
+Valued input and guidance is provided by our partners Fondation Franz Weber and Arcadia.

 RRF focuses its support on UNESCO natural World Heritage sites.

 Natural World Heritage sites are the most important sites in the world for the conservation of nature.
 Designated according to strict criteria, they represent a global heritage recognised as being of outstanding universal value, unique and irreplaceable.

 The plains of the Serengeti National Park, the spectacular Amazon rainforest, the gorillas of Virunga and the unique creatures of the Galapagos islands are all part of this unmatched heritage.